FengboMa/docs.spectraguru/docs/Analytics_Page/T-SNE.md

 ## Introduction

-T-distributed Stochastic Neighbor Embedding (t-SNE) is a nonlinear dimensionality-reduction algorithm for visualizing high-dimensional spectra in two dimensions.
+T-SNE Dimensionality Reduction is a nonlinear dimensionality-reduction algorithm for visualizing high-dimensional spectra in two dimensions.
 It is useful for inspecting local grouping patterns, but its axes do not have direct physical meaning.

 ## How to use

 1. Upload data and finish preprocessing if needed.
 2. Open **Analytics Page**.
-3. In **Select Analytics Plot**, choose **T-SNE Dimensionality Reduction-Beta**.
+3. In **Select Analytics Plot**, choose **T-SNE Dimensionality Reduction**.
 4. Set **t-SNE Perplexity**.
 5. Set **t-SNE Maximum number of iterations**.